Lee Sharpe

 Lee Stuart Sharpe (born 27 May 1971) is an English former professional footballer, sports television pundit, reality television personality and golfer.

 As a player, Sharpe was predominantly a left winger from 1988 to 2004.
 He notably played in the Premier League for Manchester United, Leeds United and Bradford City and in Serie A for Sampdoria.
 He also had spells in the Football League with Torquay United, Portsmouth and Exeter City before wrapping his career up in Iceland with Grindavík and in non-league football with Garforth Town.
 Sharpe's spell at Manchester United lasted eight years, during which he won three Premier League titles, two FA Cups, the Football League Cup, three FA Charity Shields and a European Cup Winners' Cup.
 He won a total of eight caps for England as well as one cap for the B team.

 He retired from professional football in 2003, but achieved renewed fame after a number of reality television appearances on the likes of Celebrity Wrestling, Celebrity Love Island and Dancing on Ice, among others.
 He has also worked as a pundit largely abroad on international coverage of the Premier League for both ESPN Star and the Abu Dhabi Sports Channel.

 In 2021, Sharpe began competing in professional golf tournaments.

 Club career

 Torquay United

-Sharpe, who was born in Halesowen, Worcestershire, was an Aston Villa supporter, but began his career at Torquay United.
-He played 14 times for the Gulls in the 1987-88 season as they achieved a secure finish in the Football League Fourth Division, and didn't turn 17 until just after the season's end.
+Sharpe, who was born in Halesowen, Worcestershire, was an Aston Villa supporter, but initially was a member of the academy at Birmingham City.
+Sharpe was released from Birmingham's academy aged 16 before his father got him a trial at Torquay United.
+He was subsequently signed by the Gulls and played 14 times in the 1987-88 season as they achieved a 5th place finish in the Football League Fourth Division before turning 17 until just after the season's end.
 He was soon on the radar of First and Second Division clubs and was sold to Manchester United in June 1988 for £200,000, a record fee at the time for a YTS player.